 Dr Garbin has conducted qualitative and ethnographic research on migrants and diasporic communities in many different spatial and cultural environments, in both sending and receiving contexts.

-‘Religious urbanisation and infrastructural lives in African mega-cities’ is a large, international multidisciplinary project, led by the University of Kent in partnership with the universities of Toronto, York, Kinshasa and Lagos.
-Its main objective is to explore the links between religion, development and urbanisation in sub-Saharan Africa and to provide recommendations aimed at promoting civic urban culture in context of growing inequalities and widespread informalization of urban life in cities where religious actors play significant infrastructural roles (funded by the Global Challenges Research Fund).
+‘Religious urbanisation and infrastructural lives in African mega-cities’ is a large, international multidisciplinary project, led by the University of Kent, with Dr Garbin as PI, in partnership with the universities of Toronto, York, Kinshasa and Lagos.
+Its main objective is to explore the links between religion, development and urbanisation in sub-Saharan Africa and to provide recommendations aimed at promoting civic urban culture in context of growing inequalities and widespread informalisation of urban life in cities where religious actors play significant infrastructural roles (also funded by the Global Challenges Research Fund).
+Dr Garbin has co-edited a book partly drawing upon the project’s findings: Ideologies and Infrastructures of Religious Urbanisation in Africa: Remaking the City (Bloomsbury, 2022).

 Drawing upon ethnography of diasporic protests in central London and his long-standing research among Congolese communities in Europe, Dr Garbin is working on the project ‘Right to the city, the quest for centrality and the politics of urban change’ with G. Millington (York) on the politics of urban visibility and centrality, critically engaging with Henri Lefebvre’s ‘right to the city’ as a way of explaining how the urban is not only the site but also, increasingly, a stake in urban protests.
 Connected to this, and also in collaboration with Dr Millington and colleagues at CNRS in Paris, he is examining the impact of social change on urban stigma, right to the city claims and territorial marginalization in France.